quiltdata/quilt/docs/api-reference/self-signed-certificates.md

 1. Direct your browser to an HTTPS website that uses a custom certificate.
 1. Click the lock icon in the address bar.
 1. Click View certificates and copy the certificate name to a safe place.
-1. Open Keychain Access and select System Keychains > System Roots
+1. Open Keychain Access and select System Keychains > System Roots.
 1. Click the Certificates tab.
 1. Find the certificate that you noted above.
 1. Click File > Export Items... to export the root certificate.